Funeral Directors, Writers, and Authors

 Alexandra Kathryn Mosca

-Alexandra is a first-generation funeral director, found her calling in funeral service when she worked in her first funeral home while attending college.
+Alexandra is a first-generation funeral director, who found her calling in funeral service when she worked in her first funeral home while attending college.
 Licensed for more than 35 years, Mosca is a regular contributor to industry magazines: American Funeral Director, American Cemetery, and the Director.
 She is also the author of three books: Grave Undertakings (2003), Green-Wood Cemetery (2008), and Gardens of Stone (2016).

 Mosca is passionate about cemetery preservation, and has not only written extensively on the subject, but has served as a cemetery tour guide.
 She is firmly convinced that, “People need a place to memorialize their loved ones and cemeteries provide that.”
 Despite news items to the contrary, Mosca believes that the traditional funeral isn’t (and shouldn’t be) going away any time soon.
 An article she wrote for The Saturday Evening Post’s Jan./Feb.
 2018 issue, titled ‘Let’s Keep the Funeral Traditional Alive’ makes a persuasive case for its importance.